jennacohen/portfolio/README.md

 ## [Here’s what the pregnant and uninsured face in South Dakota](https://www.pbs.org/newshour/nation/how-south-dakota-voters-could-help-save-the-lives-of-uninsured-moms)

-In 2022, one out of 10 South Dakotans don’t have health insurance, according to the Census Bureau.
+In 2022, one out of 10 South Dakotans didn’t have health insurance, according to the Census Bureau.
 I worked alongside our health reporter to coordinate resources and gather data in South Dakota, visualized data in a static chart and interactive map, and customized the page layout in our CMS to highlight key quotes, photography, and side stories.

 **My role:**

-- Data reporting
+- Data reporting and analysis: Google Sheets
 - Coordinating photographer based in South Dakota
 - Information graphic design: Illustrator, Datawrapper
 - Interface design: HTML, CSS, WordPress